saltstack/salt/doc/topics/development/contributing.rst

         feature Y".
 Multiple unrelated fixes and/or features should be isolated into separate branches.

-    If you're working on a fix, create your branch from the oldest release branch having the bug.
+    If you're working on a bug or documentation fix, create your branch from the oldest release branch that contains the bug or requires the documentation update.
 See :ref:`Which Salt Branch? <which-salt-branch>`.

     .. code-block:: bash